colinweiner111/azure-vwan-secure-hub-lab/README.md

 > This lab script is based on work by Daniel Mauser (see *Credits & Source* below).

-This repo contains two Azure CLI/bash scripts that deploy a two‑hub **Virtual WAN** lab with spokes, branch VNets, VPN Gateways, Azure Firewall (Hub), Log Analytics, and optional Bastion.
+This repo contains a single Azure CLI/bash script that deploys a two-hub **Virtual WAN** lab with spokes, branch VNets, VPN Gateways, Azure Firewall (Hub), Log Analytics, and Azure Bastion.
 They are intended for **lab/demo** use to validate secured vHub and routing intent scenarios.

 > **⚠️ Cost & Quota Notice**
 > These scripts create multiple VNets, gateways (which are expensive), firewalls, VMs, and public IPs.
 Delete the resource group when you're done.